The Preschool for All family application for the 2025-2026 school year is closed.

 Choosing a Preschool

-When considering preschool options that meet your needs, keep in mind that all partnering programs use a curriculum that aligns with Oregon Early Learning and Kindergarten guidelines and employ staff who are committed to professional development and receive ongoing support.
-In addition, our preschool partners have agreed to:
+When choosing a preschool, remember that all our partner programs follow the Oregon Early Learning and Kindergarten Guidelines in their teaching.
+Their staff also commit to professional development and get ongoing support.
+All our preschool partners have also agreed to:

 - Create an environment of safety, trust, and belonging for all children and families, with a specific focus on the experiences of Black, Indigenous, and Families of Color